Sole Survivor (1970 film): Historical background

 In 1943, the actual aircraft—Lady Be Good—failed to find its airbase near the African coast after a bombing raid on Naples.
 Instead the crew mistakenly flew on hundreds of miles into the desert.
 This was because the navigation system could not distinguish between a direct or reciprocal bearing contact.
 The same radio bearing would be returned whether the bomber was inbound or outbound from its base.

 Eventually as the B-24's fuel ran out, the nine-man crew bailed out into the Libyan desert.
 The eight survivors tried to walk to safety; their remains were eventually found in 1960 some 80 to 100 miles north of the wreckage site.
 The aircraft broke into two pieces upon impact.
-When it was found in 1958 by an oil surveying team, the bomber's remains were well preserved with edible food and water still on board.
+When it was found in 1958 by an oil surveying team, the bomber's wreckage was well preserved with edible food and water still on board.
 Its machine guns and radio were also still in working order.